stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

 ### 4.2 Low-tension foundational regimes

-At the effective layer, we say that a foundational regime is in a low-tension zone if there exist world-representing states `m_T` along an admissible refinement chain such that:
+At the effective layer, we say that a foundational regime is in a low-tension zone if there exist world-representing states `m_T(k)` along an admissible refinement chain such that:

 ```txt
 Tension_found(m_T(k)) <= epsilon_found
 ```

-for all sufficiently large refinement levels `k`, with some fixed threshold `epsilon_found` in `(0, 1)` that does not grow without bound as `k` increases.
+for all sufficiently large refinement levels `k`, with some fixed threshold `epsilon_found` in `(0, 1)`.

+The threshold `epsilon_found` is chosen to lie in the low-tension band of the TU tension scale, as specified by the TU Tension Scale Charter.
+It is not allowed to grow without bound as `k` increases.

 In words:

 * as mathematics expands and more areas are incorporated,
 * and as the encoding becomes more fine-grained,
-* the combination of expressive power, consistency risk, practice alignment, and plurality remains acceptably balanced.
+* the combination of expressive power, consistency risk, practice alignment, and plurality remains acceptably balanced and does not leave the low-tension band for mature states.

 ### 4.3 High-tension foundational regimes